 Dîner en Blanc is a worldwide event, in which people flash-gather in a public space and set up a temporary outdoor picnic.
 The rules of the dinner are to dress in white, and share a good time over food, wine and good company.
-This was our second year attending and boy is it a bother.
+This was our second year attending (check out the first year here) and boy is it a bother.

 This year we met up at our mates house again for a quick pre-drink before heading down to Leederville train station to meet with our group leader and 16 of our friends.
 We uber’d down, carted our chairs, table, esky and picnic basket all the way from Fremantle, to Mount Hawthorn, then to Leederville… only to be told that we were heading to Fremantle.
 We ditched the train and drove back to Freo.